zyz3413/skills-github-pages/_posts/Multivariable Calculus books.md

 At least in the US there are two kinds of multivariable calculus courses.
 One is a course that does not require linear algebra.
 This type of course only does things for R^2 and R^3 and is largely computational.
-Some books for this are:
+One is more theoretical and often states theorems in R^n.
+Some books for the first type of course are:

 - Calculus by Stewart.
 Overall, this is a solid book, and the last several chapters (starting with the chapter on vectors until the end) gives a standard treatment of multivariable calculus.
 - Calculus by Briggs and Cochran.
 Similar to Stewart.
 These two books give great pictures.

-There are other books that state theorems for R^n and may include proofs.
-Some books for this are:
+These books state theorems for R^n and may include proofs:

 - Vector Calculus by Marsden and Tromba.
 This is my personal preference.
 - Vector Calculus by Colley.
 Some people like this book, but I find it pretty confusing, and I really dislike the graphics.
 The pictures in Stewart and Briggs-Cochran are much better.